Deutsche Bank's licence to sponsor Hong Kong IPOs suspended -source

-HONG KONG (Reuters) -Deutsche Bank will be unable to sponsor initial public offerings (IPOs) in Hong Kong from July because it temporarily does not have sufficient licensed bankers, according to a person with direct knowledge of the matter.
+HONG KONG, June 30 (Reuters) - Deutsche Bank (DBKGn.DE) will be unable to sponsor initial public offerings (IPOs) in Hong Kong from July because it temporarily does not have sufficient licensed bankers, according to a person with direct knowledge of the matter.

 Deutsche's licence was suspended after two of its bankers who were the IPO principals left the bank, the source said, adding the licence should be renewed when those two people are replaced.